markomarkovic/simple-php-git-deploy/README.md

 * `git`, `rsync`, and `tar` binaries are required on the machine to which you would like to deploy.

-* The system user that's running PHP (e.g. `www-data`) needs to have the necessary permissions required to update the files on the server machine.
+* The system user that's running PHP (e.g. `www-data`) needs to have the necessary permissions required to update files on the server machine.

 * If the Git repo you wish to deploy is private, the system user running PHP also needs to have a valid ssh key in order to access the remote repository.